10 Leadership Resolutions for a Successful New Year

 - Partner with innovators as equals to contribute and share the risk.

-For more, read: How Leaders Can Successfully Drive Innovation.
+For more, read: How Leaders Can Encourage Innovation Instead of Sabotaging It.

 While organizational resilience is built over time, some of the best development occurs during adversity and unplanned change.
 As a leader, you can help your organization to become more resilient by embedding these 3 steps in daily work life: